coursier/coursier/doc/FORMER-README.md

 Any issue report related to that, illustrated with public Ivy repositories if possible, would be greatly appreciated.

-#### *Important*: SBT plugin might mess with published artifacts
+#### *Important*: sbt plugin might mess with published artifacts

-SBT seems to require the `update` command to generate a few metadata files later used by `publish`.
+sbt seems to require the `update` command to generate a few metadata files later used by `publish`.
 If ever there's an issue with these, this might add discrepancies in the artifacts published with `publish` or `publishLocal`.
-Should you want to use the coursier SBT plugin while publishing artifacts at the same time, I'd recommend an extreme caution at first, like manually inspecting the metadata files and compare with previous ones, to ensure everything's fine.
+Should you want to use the coursier sbt plugin while publishing artifacts at the same time, I'd recommend an extreme caution at first, like manually inspecting the metadata files and compare with previous ones, to ensure everything's fine.